Microtia means "small ear".

 - If surgery is not being considered for your child, a CT scan is not essential unless there is a tiny ear canal (sometimes called a "pin hole" ear canal) still present.
 In this situation, there is a small risk of skin cell build up in the tiny ear canal, forming a condition called "cholesteatoma" which may be quite destructive and damaging to the rest of the inside of the ear.
 For children with tiny ear canals, I recommend a CT scan at the age of 3 1/2.

 - If surgery of the ear canal is contemplated, a CT scan is performed.
 This usually takes a few minutes to do.
-Sometimes the scan will hlep plan what type of external ear reconstruction might be preferable.
+Sometimes the scan will hlep plan what type of hearing restoration might be possible.

 3: External Ear Reconstruction